Wikkan/FullStackChallenge2019/README.md

 ### Algorithm

-* This algorithm takes the original domain of the page, codifies it in a base 64.
+* This algorithm takes the original domain of the page, codified it in a base 64.
 * It concatenates to a string formed by 2 characters chosen at random from the same base.
 * After that, join them and verify if this new URL exists in the database.
 * If it exists, recalculate the URL but take one more character.